-Islamic banking is becoming more popular in the UK, with more than 20 banks currently offering Islamic banking services and five of these being fully Sharia-compliant.
+Islamic banking is becoming more popular in the UK, with more than 20 banks currently offering Islamic banking services and some of these being fully Sharia-compliant.
 Islamic banks are open to everyone, including those who don’t follow the Muslim faith.
 It’s a popular form of banking for those looking to make an ethical decision about how to manage their money and that conforms with Islamic principles.

 The main difference between Islamic and regular banking is that Islamic banks adhere to the principles of the Muslim faith.
 It’s for this reason that regular banking activities such as charging interest, earning interest and investing in certain industries are prohibited.

 Sharia banking doesn’t allow you to earn interest in the same way as traditional banking.
 This is because the concept of interest is strictly forbidden in Islam, as it is not deemed equitable in financial transactions.

 Instead, Islamic banks will pay you from profit that is made during the year, rather than from interest.
 If you hold a Sharia account, you’ll be quoted an expected profit rate (EPR).

 To generate this profit, Islamic banks invest your deposits in ethical, Sharia compliant trading activities, which are always completely transparent.

 Profits that are generated on your behalf are shared with the bank in one of the following ways:

 - Split between you and the bank according to an agreed ratio

 - You are paid your profit after the bank has taken its agreed share

 What is the expected profit rate (EPR)?